 BRICCOTONDO LANGHE ARNEIS DOC

-Bright straw yellow color with greenish highlights.
-On the nose, the bouquet conjures up exotic fruit, ripe pears, hawthorn blossom, and acacia honey.
-Soft and full on the palate with a refreshing crispness and luscious finish.
-Served chilled, it is a great aperitif.
+The bouquet conjures up exotic fruit, ripe pears, hawthorn blossom, and acacia honey.
+Soft, sweet and nicely mouth-filling on the palate, with a crisp freshness.
+Served chilled, it makes for a great aperitif.
 It is also ideal with fish, hors-d’oeuvres, light starters, risotto and pasta.